 - 5. Daily Living Activity Centers: Transportation to daily living activities includes visits to family or friends, grocery shopping, banking, legal services, post office and court appointments.
 Of the stakeholder survey responses, 50% indicated that grocery shopping is a top destination and 75% indicated court and legal appointments are important destinations.
 Of the general public survey responses, 29% indicated visits to family and friends as a top destination, 18% indicated shopping and daily activities are top destinations, 18% indicated church and religious activities are top destinations, and 24% indicated community events are top destinations.
-The rural parts of Lincoln County have limited grocery shopping and individuals must travel to places such as Davenport, Airway Heights, Ritzville, Moses Lake and Tri-Cities to shop. - 6.
+Seniors identified the following destinations: 25% church and religious services, 33% community events, 17% counseling and behavioral health appointments, 8% court and legal appointments, 42% visit family and friends, 67% nutrition and meal programs, 17% physical therapy, and 17% shopping and daily activities.
+Individuals with low incomes identified the following destinations: 25% community events, 50% counseling and behavioral health appointments, 25% court and legal appointments, 25% nutrition and meal programs, 25% physical therapy, 25% recreational, and 25% shopping and other daily activities.
+Individuals with disabilities identified the following destinations: 40% community events, 40% counseling and behavioral health appointments, 20% court and legal appointments, 20% visit family and friends, 60% nutrition and meal programs, 20% physical therapy, 20% recreational, and 40% shopping and other daily activities.
+Individuals with other alternative transportation needs identified 33% counseling and behavioral health appointments.
+The rural parts of Lincoln County have limited grocery shopping and individuals must travel to places such as Davenport, Airway Heights, Ritzville, Moses Lake, and Tri-Cities to shop. - 6.
 Education: Transportation access to education is important for persons with alternative transportation needs.
 Education destinations range from post-secondary schools who provide after-school education programs to college classes.
 After-school programs is another important destination since schools do not provide transportation services to these education programs.
 College destinations include Big Bend Community College in Moses Lake, Eastern Washington University in Cheney, and Spokane area colleges.
 Other education programs in Grant County include vocational skills training and GED training.